rmsk2/moreorless/readme.md

 ## General

-As the data structure which represents the file contents in memory is dynamic this could become a native text editor for the Foenix 256 line of computers.
-But as Foenix retro systems has announced that the F256K will be followed by the F256K2, which seems to offer vastly more memory, it may be wise to wait and see what new possibilities this new machine will bring to the table before starting this endeavour.
-Nontheless I think this software is useful as it is.
+As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to become a (simple) text editor for the Foenix 256 line of computers.
+Press Alt+e to change into editor mode and observe the progress I make.

 My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment and linked list functionality.